n0shake/Public-APIs/README.md

 - [WolframAlpha](http://products.wolframalpha.com/api/) - Integrate top of the line computational knowledge into your applications through the WolframAlpha API. 💸
 - [WorldTimeAPI](http://worldtimeapi.org) - A JSON/plain-text which returns the (approx) current time for a provided timezone or IP.
 Targetted at limited-compute IoT devices.
 - [Wunderlist](https://developer.wunderlist.com/) - The Wunderlist API provides REST-based storage and synchronization of a user’s lists across multiple platforms and devices.
 - [Lottery Number Generation](https://fungenerators.com/api/lottery/) - Generate lottery numbers.
-Hundereds of lottery games from various countries are supported .
+Hundereds of lottery games from various countries are supported. 💸

 ### Movies